Oxoscript turns into NanoPy - more infos

 delay(10000)

-This example prints the TVOC value to the terminal every 10 seconds.
+This example displays the TVOC value in the terminal every 10 seconds.

 getIAQ()->float

-IAQ stands for Indoor Air Quality and normally takes a value between 0 and 5:
+IAQ stands for Indoor Air Quality and normally assumes a value between 0 and 5:

 Example: